| |

 Relationships can be very rewarding when they are going well.
 When relationships become troubled, they can be very painful, and can lead to feelings of anger, frustration, disappointment, self-doubt and hopelessness.
 Sometimes couples have a clear idea what does not work in their relationship, and want assistance in developing an action plan to address particular issues.
 At other times, it is hard for them to know what is not working; it just feels that the relationship has lost its attraction and good feeling.
 Communication problems are common and often lead to further misunderstanding.

-Couples counseling can help each person better understand what is going on with themselves and the other person, as well as what is happening between them.
+Couples counseling can help each person better understand what is going on with oneself and the other person, as well as what is happening between them.
 It provides a healing format for resolving past hurts and misunderstandings.
 Learning new communication skills is often a central ingredient.
 Feeling heard and respected by the other person, developing better ways of dealing with problems, healing old wounds, and coming to mutual decisions can lay a strong foundation for developing a more pleasant and satisfying relationship.

 top home |